Who is Tom Cannavan?

 I think restaurant mark-ups on wine are

 Best when applied as a fixed cash margin.
-Just a few places understand that if they stick a £12 mark-up on a bottle of house plonk, but also stick £12 on a bottle of Grand Cru Burgundy, they'll sell more good wine, make as much money on every bottle, and an awful lot of people will drink better and have a better overall experience.
+Just a few places understand that if they stick a £15 mark-up on a bottle of house plonk, but also stick £15 on a bottle of Grand Cru Burgundy, they'll sell more good wine and an awful lot of people will drink better and have a better overall experience.

 the best movie or TV show of all time is